 An excellent way to boost a positive atmosphere is to get involved in the local community and look for charitable opportunities.
 Giving employees something to focus on beyond their day-to-work, as well as something that is inherently positive, like charity work, is a win-win situation.

 Organizing charity events at work generates a feeling of belonging within your team.
-The act of generosity is associated with enhancing community identity and promoting wellness across the workplace.
+The act of generosity enhances community identity and promotes office well-being.

 Volunteering provides a way for individuals to express their values– strengthening social relationships within the office.
-This positively impacts mental well-being in the workplace by decreasing isolations and loneliness.
+This positively impacts mental well-being in the workplace by decreasing isolation and loneliness.

 8. Offer Mental Health Counseling